advancedAgritek-BB/coinTrader2.0/README.md

 and bounce_scalper strategies while `timeframe` covers all other analysis.

 When `use_websocket` is enabled the bot relies on `ccxt.pro` for realtime streaming data.
-Install it alongside the other requirements or disable websockets if you do not have access to `ccxt.pro`.
+Ensure the `ccxtpro` package is installed (`pip install ccxtpro`).
+Disable websockets if you do not have access to `ccxt.pro`.
 When OHLCV streaming returns fewer candles than requested the bot calculates how many bars are missing and fetches only that remainder via REST.
 This adaptive limit keeps history current without waiting for a full response.